ArshRai17/cool-anemone/content/posts/buying-darjeeling-tea-from-teabox-vahdam-capitaltea.md

 #### Tea Quality

 My first experience has been great.
 I recently bought Okayti, Jungpana, and Margaret's Hope second flushes from them and all the teas were excellent.
-Read my review about these teas at [Review of Darjeeling's 2021 Second Flushes]({{< ref "/review-of-darjeeling-tea-second-flush-2021" >}} "Review of Darjeeling's 2021 Second Flushes").
+Read my review about these teas at \[Review of Darjeeling's 2021 Second Flushes]\({{< ref "/review-of-darjeeling-tea-second-flush-2021" >}} "Review of Darjeeling's 2021 Second Flushes").

 #### Price and Payment

 They are price competitive and cheaper than Teabox, given that their shipping fees are much lower.
-You can pay using your credit card or by calling them on the phone.
+You can pay using your credit card or through Paypal.

 #### Courier and Packaging